vsch/SmartData/README.md

 | Row 2 Col 0 Default Alignment | Row 2 Col 1 More Data | Row 2 Col 2 a lot more Data |      Row 2 Col 3 Data |

 ```

+### Safe CharSequences

+`SafeCharSequenceRange` takes a CharSequence as a construction parameter with optional start/end indices to expose only that range as its content.

+Additionally it has startIndex/endIndex properties that dynamically limit the range of the char sequence visible through its implementation of CharSequence interface.
+These properties can be changed at any time to change the exposed sequence.
+The maximum exposed sequence is limited by the original char sequence and start/end indices passed to the constructor.

+`SafeCharSequenceIndex` takes a CharSequence as a construction parameter with initial index property value.
+Allows find start/end of line around the current index position, finding the first/last non-blank index on the current line and extracting sub-sequences based on these indices via getters.